Here is a table summarizing key takeaways from the article:

 Religion-based quid pro quo harassment is a serious and illegal form of workplace discrimination that occurs when an employer or supervisor demands an employee change their religious beliefs or practices as a condition of employment.
 This type of harassment can take many forms, including threats, coercion, and implicit pressure, and can have devastating consequences for victims.

 While the exact prevalence of religion-based quid pro quo harassment is difficult to quantify, studies suggest it remains a significant problem.
-The Equal Employment Opportunity Commission (EEOC) receives thousands of religion-based discrimination complaints annually, with quid pro quo harassment representing a significant proportion of these cases.
+The Equal Employment Opportunity Commission (EEOC) receives several religion-based discrimination complaints annually.
 Additionally, many incidents go unreported due to fear of retaliation or lack of awareness of legal protections.

 II.
 Legal Framework